Thespesia populnea: Description

+The Portia tree reaches a height of 6-10 m tall and its trunk can measure up to 20-30 cm in diameter.
+The pollen grains are approximately 70 microns in diameter.

-Distribution
+Distribution and habitat

 Thespesia populnea is native to tropical coastlines and is adapted for oceanic dispersal and growth in island environments.
 It is known from both coasts of Africa, tropical Asia, northern Australia, the Pacific Islands (including Hawaii), the tropical Pacific coast of the Americas from Mexico south to Colombia, the West Indies, and Florida in the United States.
-Its exact native distribution has been debated, with most authorities considering it to only be native to the Old World tropics, some others such as Plants of the World Online including the Pacific Islands in its native range, and others such as the IUCN Red List and the USDA also including the tropical Americas within its native range.
+Its exact native distribution has been debated, with most authorities considering it to be native only to the Old World tropics, some others such as Plants of the World Online including the Pacific Islands in its native range, and others such as the IUCN Red List and the USDA also including the tropical Americas within its native range.
 The IUCN only considers T. populnea to be introduced and invasive in Florida.
 It may also be invasive in northern Brazil.

 Like the related Hibiscus tiliaceus, it was one of the main sources of bast fibers for the production of cordage and wood for Austronesian outrigger ships and carving.
 Though the plant seeds can survive for months on sea currents, no remains of T. populnea have been recovered from Polynesia prior to the Austronesian expansion (c.
 5,000 BP), thus it is regarded by some authors as a canoe plant, deliberately carried and introduced by Austronesian voyagers in the islands they settled.
 However, it is still considered questionably indigenous to the Pacific islands, including Hawaii, by many other authorities.
 In Hawaii, it is classified as a native species and is used in habitat restoration projects for the degraded Hawaiian tropical dry forests alongside the definitively native tree species Dodonaea viscosa and Cordia subcordata.